ebrewe/cpgd-2016/notes.md

 weapon 'extend' added with a tween.

 weapon rotation by pointer.
 Strafing is go! we subtract 1.57 rads (90 deg) from the angle because I defaulted down.// maybe I should change that.
+*See Above* switched it to right-facing is default for ease of rotation manipulation.

+added a swing function

+added a 'using weapon' variable that locks the player rotation.
+No swinging in a million directions, kids!